 Property crimes are just as they sound, crimes against someone else's property.
-There is a large range of charges from shoplifting to arson to bank robbery.
+There are a large range of charges from shoplifting to arson to bank robbery.
 Every property crime charge has the potential to carry significant penalties such as imprisonment and large fines.
 Whether you take, damage, destroy, or trespass on an individual's property without consent, you may be charged with one of Wisconsin's many property crimes.
 These crimes are defined under Wisconsin Statutes Chapter 943 "Crimes Against Property" and are divided into four subchapters.

-Theft can be charged anywhere from an ordinance violation to a felony For example, a theft of property who's value is more than $2,500 is considered a felony.
-Similarly, criminal damage to property penalties are based on the value of the property.
+Theft can be charged as an ordinance violation.
+It can also be charged as a felony.
+For example, a theft of property who's value is more than $2,500 is considered a felony.
+Similarly, criminal damage to property penalties are based on the value of the property as well as a retail theft charge.
 Other property crimes such arson, burglary, identity theft and robbery are felonies despite the value of property.
-Below is a general idea of where you may be charged depending on the value of the property.
+Below is a general idea of where you may be charged depending on the value of the property (except retail theft).

 If the value of the property is between $2,500 and $5,000 you may be facing a Class I Felony where the Maximum penalties are 3 1/2 years imprisonment and a fine of $10,000.

-If the value of the property is between $5,000 and $10,000 you may be facing a Class H Felony where the maximum penalties are 6 years imprisonment and a fine of $10,000.
+When the value of the property is between $5,000 and $10,000 you may be facing a Class H Felony where the maximum penalties are 6 years imprisonment and a fine of $10,000.

 If the value of the property is over $10,000 you may be facing a Class G Felony where the maximum penalties are 10 imprisonment and a fine of $25,000.

 Common Wisconsin Property Crimes